yohann-kevin/scrapysneake/README.md

 ## Technology

 - ruby and ruby on  rails
-- sqlite3 on developpment and mysql2 for produciton
+- sqlite3 on developpment and mysql2 for production
 - Rspec for test application
 - deploy with heroku [view deployment](https://scrapysneake.herokuapp.com/)
 - CircleCI for continuous integration